 Always striving to improve her own and the school’s methodologies and outcomes, DeBruin presents research at schoolwide meetings, mentors incoming teachers, serves on the School Improvement Committee, has attended the College Board’s AP Teacher Summer Institute, and shares her curriculum and materials freely with colleagues.
 She advises the school’s Science Club and created the Fit Club to give non-athlete students a judgment-free environment in which to exercise and learn about healthy living.

 DeBruin holds a Bachelor of Science in biochemistry from Hofstra University (2003) and earned a Master of Science in chemistry from Lehigh University in 2006.
 She received her teaching certificate in 2008 through Stockton College’s Alternate Route Program.

-"I am the teacher who isn’t afraid to go off-topic to learn more about my students.
-I am the teacher who attends my students’..." (read more)
+"I am the teacher who isn’t afraid to go off-topic..." (read more)

 NJTV | Apr 06, 2020 | Englewood, NJ

 Patch.com | Jan 15, 2019 | Brick Township, NJ

 EdWeek | Jan 05, 2018 | Bethesda, MD